NilPointer-Software/bdfd-wiki/src/resources/troubleshooting.md

 **The 3rd Reason**\
 Not a common problem, but possible.
 The node your bot is running on is experiencing problems.\
-In this case, join the [support server](https://discord.gg/botdesigner), create a ticket using the `!new` command and tell the staff your bot's ID and node number, if you know it (node number can be found out using the [`$botNode`](../bdscript/botNode.md) function when your bot online).\
+In this case, join the [support server](https://discord.gg/botdesigner), create a ticket using the `!new` command and tell the staff your bot's ID and node number, if you know it (node number can be found out using the [`$botNode`](../bdscript/botNode.md) function when your bot is online).\
 The staff will inform the developers of the current problems, providing the scale of the problem (affected bots and/or nodes).\
 **Please don't regenerate bot token in this case**, as it leads to changing the node, and if everyone starts changing their node from problem node to healthy node, healthy node can also be affected by the problem.